 The Bosporus

-How could we talk about Istanbul tourism without mentioning the iconic waterway separating the European side from the Asian side of the metropolis?
-It doesn’t matter what the time of day is; the Bosporus makes for a picturesque backdrop to morning tea, afternoon drinks, or evening meals.
+How could we talk about Istanbul tourism without mentioning the iconic waterway that separates the European and Asian sides of the metropolis?
+It doesn’t matter what time of day it is; the Bosporus makes for a picturesque backdrop for morning tea, afternoon drinks, or evening meals.

 Ride the local ferry from Eminonu to Ortakoy, or take a private cruise on the waters to see some of the city’s striking waterside palaces.
 You can even opt to enjoy dinner onboard as you sail past the glittering lights of Istanbul at night.